andreafra/andreafranchini.com/src/pages/projects/se1-project/index.md

 ### Relevant literature

-The book "[Game Programming Patterns](https://gameprogrammingpatterns.com/)" (which I recommend) from Bob Nystrom has helped me understand certain pattern uses in game development (especially the _flyweight_ and _command_ one).
+The book "[Game Programming Patterns](https://gameprogrammingpatterns.com/)" (which I recommend) from Bob Nystrom has helped me understand certain pattern used in game development (especially the _flyweight_ and _command_ one).